 All You Need To Know About Online Reputation Management

-You run a business or work as a marketer at a business that works to keep its customers happy.
-You connect with customers on a personal level and are constantly working to develop new products and features to meet customers’ needs and even exceed their expectations.
+Or you connect with customers on a personal level and constantly work to develop new products and features to meet customers’ needs and even exceed their expectations?

 But let’s face it, even with top-notch customer service, every customer-facing business dealing with humans is going to see its reputation take a hit every now and then.